Abel Sanchez

 Abel Sanchez is a Mexican-American boxing trainer.
-He is best known as the former coach of Gennady Golovkin, and has trained other boxers such as Lupe Aquino, Terry Norris, and Murat Gassiev.
+He is best known as the former coach of Gennady Golovkin, and has trained other boxers such as Lupe Aquino, Terry Norris, Murat Gassiev, and Arsen Goulamirian.

 Early life

 Sanchez was born in Tijuana, Mexico in 1955 and immigrated to San Marin, California with his family at the age of six.

 Boxing trainer

 The first three boxers he trained, Lupe Aquino, Terry Norris, and Orlin Norris, all became world champions.
 He went on to train other world champions during the 1990s, including Miguel Ángel González, Paul Vaden, Frans Botha, and Nana Konadu.

 Summit Gym and later career

 In 2000, he built a house in Big Bear, California to conduct fighters' training camps.
 The house, which is nicknamed The Summit, was initially intended for Sanchez's friend and famed trainer Emanuel Steward to use to conduct training camps and was built at altitude in order to help athletes improve their aerobic conditioning.
 However, the training center remained largely unused while Sanchez recovered from a heart attack in 2001.
 This changed when Oscar De La Hoya rented it to prepare for his 2008 bout with Manny Pacquiao.

 Shortly afterwards, Sanchez met with Gennady Golovkin and returned to training after being impressed with Golovkin's talent.
 Sanchez and Golovkin split after nine years due to a money row following Golovkin's $100m deal with DAZN.

 Since then, he's worked with other active boxers like Sullivan Barrera, Murat Gassiev, Denis Shafikov, Michel Soro, Alfredo Angulo, Joe Joyce and Arsen Goulamirian.